-Group Risk Appetite
+Group Risk Tolerance

-The Group risk appetite specifies the overall level of risks that the Group is willing to assume, or avoid, in order to achieve its long-term strategic ambitions of serving its customers and ensuring the stability of its financial position.
+The Group risk tolerance specifies the overall level of risks that the Group is willing to assume, or avoid, in order to achieve its long-term strategic ambitions of serving its customers and ensuring the stability of its financial position.
 This includes supporting customers through the economic cycle and the Group's performance at all times, also during an economic downturn.

-The Group's risk appetite is owned by the Board of Directors and sets the direction for the Group's overall risk-taking by formulating group-wide qualitative and quantitative statements while taking aggregated financial, non-financial and sustainability risk impacts into consideration.
-The Group's risk appetite forms an integral part of its financial and strategic planning processes for the purpose of ensuring that both risks and opportunities are considered during the strategic decision-making processes.
-In addition, group-wide limits or tolerance levels exist for credit, market, liquidity and non-financial risks, all of which are specified in related documents, policies and instructions.
+The Group's risk tolerance is owned by the Board of Directors and sets the direction for the Group's overall risk-taking by formulating group-wide qualitative statements and quantitative measures while taking aggregated financial, non-financial and sustainability risk impacts into consideration.
+The Group's risk tolerance forms an integral part of its financial and strategic planning processes for the purpose of ensuring that both risks and opportunities are considered during the strategic decision-making processes.